 First used in Ayurvedic medicine, Blessed Thistle eventually made its way to Europe.
 By the early 16th century, it had gained a footing in European folk medicine and was cultivated widely in monastery gardens.
 Even the famous poet Shakespeare mentioned Blessed Thistle in his play “Much Ado About Nothing”.
 The ancient Romans ate the leaf fresh and boiled the root as a vegetable.
 Thistle was once used as nutritious fodder for cattle in Scotland; and the leaf, folded between two slices of buttered bread, was eaten with the breakfast meal.

-In the Middle Ages, thistle was one of the most common European medicinal herbs.
-In the United States and Germany, blessed thistle has been used in various formulas, particularly as a component of digestive bitters.
-According to herbalist Michael Moore, blessed thistle may be used similarly to other bitters, like barberry and gentian, that stimulate the upper gastrointestinal.
-Herbalist today use blessed thistle to increase the production of breastmilk in nursing mothers.
+In the Middle Ages, Thistle was one of the most common European medicinal herbs.
+In the United States and Germany, Blessed Thistle has been used in various formulas, particularly as a component of digestive bitters.
+According to herbalist Michael Moore, Blessed Thistle may be used similarly to other bitters, like Barberry and Gentian, that stimulate the upper gastrointestinal.
+Herbalists today use Blessed Thistle to increase the production of breastmilk in nursing mothers.

 How to use:

-1 tsp of Blessed Thistle to one cup of boiling water.
-Steep for 15min, strain and drink up to three cups a day.
+1 teaspoon of Blessed Thistle to one cup of boiling water.
+Simmer for 15 minutes, strain and drink up to three cups a day.

-Blessed thistle is contraindicated in patients with gastric ulcers or other inflammatory bowel conditions, such as Crohn disease.
+Blessed thistle is contraindicated in patients with gastric ulcers or other inflammatory bowel conditions, such as Crohns disease.